dwaite/multipass/draft-waite-multipass-retrieval.md

 A multipass contains multiple individually protected attributes, allowing for a statement about the resource owner previously to give only the information requested by a verifier.
 The attribute verification element specifies how to verify these individual attributes.

-Attribues are represented as individual JWS-protected JSON documents.
-The attributes MUST be in JSON-LD format, with several additional restrictions:
+Attribues are represented as individual JWS-protected documents in a restricted JSON-LD format.
+These restrictions are meant to create an extensible format where:

-1. Each attribute is a statement about the base node, which is the resource owner
+- The document represented by each attribute is about the resource owner
-2. The JSON-LD MUST be in compacted form, without any supplied context
+- Properties from multiple attribute documents can be interpreted as a composition without needing to resolve conflicts
+- Verifiers do not need a full JSON-LD and RDF toolset to understand attributes
+- Attribute data is limited to a tree structure (rather than a directed cyclic graph structure)
+- An issuer can not attempt to assert authoritative properties about entities other than the resource owner.

+The restrictions are as follows:

+1. Each document represents the resource owner as the base or root node.
+2. The JSON-LD MUST be in compacted form and MUST be specified without any context.
+The document MUST limit the use of special keywords to "@id", "@type", "@list", "@json", "@language", "@value", and "@direction".
+The use of "@direction" is DISCOURAGED due to compatibility with various RDF tools and formats.
+Use of "@value" is NOT RECOMMENDED except when neccessary to indicate a language and/or direction.
-3. Two attributes MUST NOT contain identical or conflicting properties.
-4. Two attributes containing the same property MUST be interpreted as an unordered set of values.
+3. Two attributes MUST NOT contain conflicting properties.
+Multiple attributes containing the same property on the same node MUST be interpreted as an unordered set of values.
+4. The document MUST NOT attempt to present authoritative information on any entity other than the resource owner.
+Each node within an attribute (other than the resource owner itself) MUST either be a node reference consisting of an IRI, be an unnamed node, or be a locally named node.
+5. Node references to named nodes MAY be used to divide properties of a node among multiple attributes.
+Named nodes MUST only be referenced by one property of one node other than the named node itself, which will be its parent node in the document tree.
+A named node MUST NOT reference itself.
-5. An attribute MAY indicate the "@id" of the resource owner, a value representing the specific resource owner.
-What information may be dereferenced by this value is out of scope.
+6. An attribute MAY indicate the "@id" of the resource owner to indicate a unique IRI for the resource owner in the context of the issuer.
+What information may be dereferenced at this location or what authorization might be required is out of scope of this specification.
-6. Each node within an attribute (other than the resource owner itself) MUST NOT contain both an identifier and properties.
-For example, a property for manager may include a node with properties about the manager, or an identifier referencing the manager, but not both.

-These restrictions result in a JSON format where URI keyed attributes provide issuer-attested data about the resource owner.
-These JSON objects, when presented to and verified by the verifier, MAY be combined into a single JSON-LD document.